mdn/content/files/en-us/web/accessibility/aria/roles/checkbox_role/index.md

 When the `checkbox` role is added to an element, the user agent should do the following:

-- Expose the element as having a checkbox role in the operating system's accessibility API.
+- Expose the element as having a `checkbox` role in the operating system's accessibility API.
-- When the aria-checked value changes, send an accessible state changed event.
+- When the `aria-checked` value changes, send an accessible state changed event.

 Assistive technology products should do the following:

 - Screen readers should announce the element as a checkbox, and optionally provide instructions on how to activate it.

-<div class="note"><strong>Note:</strong> Opinions may differ on how assistive technology should handle this technique.
-The information provided above is one of those opinions and therefore not normative.</div>
+> **Note:** Opinions may differ on how assistive technology should handle this technique.
+The information provided above is one of those opinions and therefore not normative.

 ## Best practices